 I’m Gary Moskowitz and I’m a journalist and journalism educator based in San Francisco.

-I write about music, the music industry, and arts & culture for the Economist and other publications.
-I’m a journalism lecturer and newspaper advisor at California State University East Bay.
+I write about music, the music industry, music tech, and arts & culture for the Economist and other publications.

 I’ve written about finding Run-DMC in Iowa for Radio Silence Magazine, Craigslist musicians and Hip Hop for The Atlantic, post-millennial suburban punk rock for the San Francisco Chronicle, and Burning Man for the Village Voice.